Ahlfors-regular conformal dimension and energies of graph maps

 \begin{proposition} The virtual endomorphism~$F_{RB}$ of the mating of the rabbit and the basilica satisfies $\overline{N}[F_{RB}] = 1$ and, for $q > 1$, $\oE^q[F_{RB}] < 1$, and so $\ARCdim(\cJ_{RB}) = 1$. \end{proposition}

 \begin{proof} The spines for this mating are shown in Figure~\ref{fig:spinse-rabbit-basilica}, with a black equator and colored rays.
-We may take the map~$\phi$ in its homotopy class to be the map that ``pushes'' the extra colored edge towards the equator.
+We may take the map~$\phi$ in its homotopy class to be the map that ``pushes'' the extra colored edges towards the equator.
 If we do this suitably, each colored point in $G_0$ has one (colored) preimage, and each point on the equator has at most three preimages, one on the equator and two colored.
 It follows by iteration that $N(\phi^n) = 2n + 1$ and so $\overline{N}[F_{RB}] = 1$.
 For the statement about $\oE^q$, we proceed as in \cite[Example 2.4]{Thurston16:RubberBands}.
-Fix $q > 1$, and consider a metric on $G_0$ where the colored edges have equal length~$L$.
-For the map $\phi$ described above, $\Fill^q(\phi) = 1$ on the colored edges, and, for $L$ sufficiently large, $\Fill^q(\phi) \approx 2^{1-q} < 1$.
+Fix $q > 1$, and consider a metric on $G_0$ where the colored edges have equal length~$L$, and the equator has length $1$.
+Lifting this metric under the covering to a metric on $G_1$, and lifting the colors as well, each colored edge of $G_1$ has length $L$, and the equator has length $2$.
+For the map $\phi$ described above, $\Fill^q(\phi) = 1$ on the colored edges, and, for $L$ sufficiently large, $\Fill^q(\phi) \approx 2^{1-q} < 1$ by Eq.~\eqref{eq:Fillq}.
 We can homotop~$\phi$ to make $\Fill^q$ less than one everywhere by pulling the images of the vertices on the equator very slightly in along the colored edges; this decreases the derivative on the colored edge, while increasing the derivative on the equator (but keeping it less than $1$).